 Around the year 318, his bishop removed Arius from office and in 321 a synod at Alexandria denounced Arius for teaching a heterodox view of Jesus Christ.
 But Arius had influence in the schools of Alexandria as well in the wider eastern Empire.
 He began to write letters and to teach in other ways.
 His views spread, resulting in a controversy within the wider church, especially in the eastern Mediterranean, which is where Christianity originated, with Jerusalem, Antioch, and Alexandria as main centers.

 Although the words Arian and Arianism are derived from Arius’ name, Arius was not the first Arian.
-As discussed in the article on Arianism, the main difference between Arianism and the Trinity doctrine (Nicene Christology) is that, in the Trinity Doctrine, Jesus is EQUAL with the Father, while, in Arianism, Jesus is SUBORDINATE to the Father.
-With this simple definition of Arianism, all main theologians of the first three centuries were Arians (See Christology of the church fathers).
+As discussed in the article on Arianism, the main difference between Arianism and the Trinity doctrine (Nicene Christology) is that, in the Trinity Doctrine, Jesus is equal with the Father, while, in Arianism, Jesus is subordinate to the Father.
+With this simplified definition of Arianism, all main theologians of the first three centuries were Arians (See Christology of the church fathers).

 Emperor Constantine called an assembly of bishops; the First Council of Nicaea (Wikipedia; Britannica – Council of Nicaea) in the year 325 to formulate a single statement of belief with respect to the nature of Jesus Christ.
 More than 300 bishops (traditionally 318) attended from all over the Roman Empire.
 Since the meeting took place only 12 years after the persecutions ended, many of the bishops had previously been exiled or tortured.